Garaii/Java/assignment3/readme.md

-QuadTree Block Game
+# QuadTree Block Game

-Overview
+## Overview

 This project is a visual strategy game built using a quad-tree data structure.
-The game board is made of recursively defined square blocks.
-Each block is either a solid color or subdivided into four smaller blocks.
+The game board is composed of recursively defined square blocks.
+Each block is either a solid color or subdivided into four equal sub-blocks.

-Players can modify the board by rotating, reflecting, or smashing blocks in order to maximize their score.
+Players manipulate the board by rotating, reflecting, or smashing blocks in order to maximize their score.

-The project was adapted from an assignment originally created by Diane Horton and David Liu (University of Toronto).
+This project was adapted from an assignment originally created by Diane Horton and David Liu (University of Toronto).

+---

-Data Structure
+## Data Structure

 The board is represented as a quad-tree:

-Each node has either 0 or 4 children.
+- Each node has either **0 or 4 children**

-The top-level block is at level 0.
+- The top-level block is at level 0

-Each subdivision increases the level by 1.
+- Each subdivision increases the level by 1

-The board has a maximum depth.
+- The board has a configurable maximum depth

-Child blocks always have half the size of their parent and correct updated coordinates.
+- Child blocks always have half the size of their parent and correctly updated coordinates

-Maintaining these invariants was an important part of the implementation.
+Maintaining these structural invariants was a key part of the implementation.

+---

-Main Features
+## Main Features

-Board Generation
+### Random Board Generation

-Blocks are generated recursively using a random process.
-A block may subdivide depending on its level and a probability function.
+Blocks are generated recursively using a probability function based on the block’s level.

-updateSizeAndPosition
+### `updateSizeAndPosition(int size, int xCoord, int yCoord)`

-Recursively assigns size and coordinates to a block and all of its children while ensuring the structure remains valid.
+Recursively assigns size and coordinates to a block and all of its descendants while preserving invariants.

-flatten
+### `flatten()`

-Converts the quad-tree into a 2D Color[][] array representing unit cells.
-This makes scoring much easier.
+Converts the quad-tree into a 2D `Color[][]` array of unit cells.
+This simplifies scoring calculations.

-Transformations
+### Transformations

-rotate

-reflect

-smash
+- `rotate(int direction)`
+- `reflect(int direction)`
+- `smash()`

 All transformations correctly propagate through the tree and maintain structural consistency.

+---

-Scoring
+## Scoring System

-Two scoring goals are implemented:
+### Perimeter Goal

-Perimeter Goal: Counts unit cells of a target color on the border (corners count double).
+Counts unit cells of a target color on the outer border of the board.
+Corner cells count double.

+### Blob Goal
-Blob Goal: Finds the largest orthogonally connected group of a target color using a recursive flood-fill approach.
+Finds the largest orthogonally connected group of a target color using a recursive flood-fill algorithm.

 Large blocks count as the number of unit cells they would contain at maximum depth.

-What I Learned
+---

+## Concepts Practiced

-Implementing and maintaining recursive data structures
+- Recursive data structures (quad-trees)
+- Tree traversal and structural updates

-Applying recursion for traversal and transformations
+- Recursion for transformations and scoring

-Converting tree structures into 2D representations

-Designing algorithms for connected components

-Debugging complex recursive behavior
+- 2D array representation of hierarchical data
+- Connected component (flood-fill) algorithms
+- Maintaining data structure invariants